FAQ’s

 I offer walk and talk sessions during daylight hours in Ecclesall Woods or Millhouses Park and/or Hutcliffe Woods.
 Ecclesall Woods and Hutcliffe Woods have rougher paths; Millhouses Park is flat and is suitable for wheelchairs or other mobility issues.
 Both venues have lots of benches and public toilets (the availability of these depends on the time of our sessions).

-Before we meet I will send you clear instructions, with photos, of how to find the venue you have chosen.
+Before we meet I will send you clear instructions, with photos, of how to find the location you’ve chosen.

-What’s the point of the introductory phone call/Zoom?
+What happens during the free introductory phone call/Zoom?

-This 20 minute session will be a chance for you to see and/or hear me and ask any questions you might have about how I work.
-I might ask a few questions about what is life like for you at the moment, and why are you looking for counselling now?
-If I feel I’m not the best person to support you I might be able to help you find the support you are looking for.
-If it feels right for both of us we can arrange to meet for the first session.
+This free 20 minute session will be a chance for you to see and/or hear me and ask any questions you might have about how I work, or practical questions about my room, frequency of sessions, fees etc. I’ll ask a few questions about what is life like for you at the moment, why are you looking for counselling now, and what your goals might be (it doesn’t matter if you aren’t sure - we can explore that together).
+If I feel I’m not the best person to support you I might be able to help you find the support you’re looking for.
+If it feels right for both of us we can arrange to meet for a first session.
+If you’d like longer with me to make a decision you could opt for a half price trial session.

 Do you work online or on the phone?